Harvard-CS145/cs145-21-project0/README.md

 There are two pieces of software that can control traffic in the topology.
 The first is a *controller program*, which is responsible of running routing algorithms, generating forwarding rules, and installing the rules into the tables at switches.
 The second is a *p4 program* that specifies packet processing logics at switches.
 For the line topology, we provide the controller program at `controller/controller_line.py` and the p4 program at `p4src/l2fwd.p4`.
 We do not need to touch the p4 program in this project.
 Basically, the p4 program defines a **dmac** table which maps the destination MAC address to the output port.

 Now let's delve more into the controller code.
 The controller implements the `route` function which installs entries in Table *dmac* to forward traffic.
+The table includes a group of *forwarding rules* that tell a node which *port* to send the traffic based on the destination (*MAC address*).
 Our controller file already implemented some small functions that use the `Topology` and `SimpleSwitchAPI` objects from the `p4utils library` (this library locates in `/home/p4/p4-tools/p4-utils/README.md`, and you can also check the library in this [online site](https://github.com/minlanyu/cs145-site/blob/master/p4-utils/README.md)).
 At a high level, the `route` function uses `table_add` function to insert forwarding rules.
 ```